You can only improve what you measure.

-Essentially, there can be no negative impact from tracking engagement metrics on your sales processes or email marketing campaigns.
+Essentially, there can be no negative impact from tracking important metrics on your sales processes or email marketing campaigns.
 Plus, with 81% of SMBs still relying on email as their primary customer acquisition channel, and 80% using email for retention, it’s one of the most potent tools in your sales arsenal — so you’ll want to be certain that you’re getting it right with every send.

 Seeing how recipients interact with your content gives you a real-time view of what worked, what engaged and what missed the mark.
 Then, through a process of tracking and testing, you can refine underperforming areas and optimize performance.

 Which email metrics should you track?

 Selecting the metrics to track for your inside sales team can differ based on specific factors, namely your processes, objectives and strategy.
 “Success” will vary on the goal of each campaign, so the metrics you choose should tie naturally to your objectives.